Fatima24dec/Sign_Language_To_Text/README.md

 An AI-powered desktop application that translates sign language gestures into text in real time using Computer Vision and Machine Learning.

+Note: The source code is kept private to protect the project implementation and model architecture.

 ##  Technologies Used

 * Python